PrismaticFlame/Spring_2024_Notes/Spring 24/Page fault.md

   - Interrupts
   - Interrupt
 ---
-Certainly!
 A page fault is an interrupt that occurs when a program attempts to access a region of virtual memory that is mapped to physical memory, but the corresponding page is not currently in RAM (Random Access Memory).
 Page faults are a normal and essential part of virtual memory management, allowing operating systems to efficiently use physical memory while accommodating larger address spaces than the available RAM.
 Here's a detailed explanation of page faults:

 ### 1. **Background:**